breuxi/winkekatze/README.md

 Code derived from https://github.com/themad/jimmykater

 ### Changes:
 * Keeps lights on.
-So, continiuous lighting.
+So, continuous lighting.
 * More light effects
 * Keeps original waving mechanism. ( Instead of using a Servo )
 * mqtt authentication support (can be configured in wifi captive portal)